 Red Nose Day in School is Partnering with Teachers to Bring Empathy into Classrooms.
 Here’s Why It Matters.

-Combining the fun and energy of Red Nose Day with educational content from Scholastic, Red Nose Day in School is once again helping teachers bring empathy into America’s classrooms and communities.
+Combining the fun and energy of Red Nose Day with educational content from Scholastic, Red Nose Day in School is once again helping teachers bring empathy in the classroom of America's communities.

 Our Red Nose Day in School’s year-round program teaches students about the power of empathy as well as sparking classroom conversations on difficult subjects such as child poverty, and inspiring kids to take action to help others in a fun, fresh and engaging way.